40-percent/40percent-wiki/why.md

   for capital letters and most of the symbols.
 We don't use huge keyboards with separate capital letter keys and far more symbol keys.
-Forty-percent keyboards apply the same idea to a smaller set of base keys, often just the letter area plus side columns, and they often have just four rows.
+Forty-percent keyboards apply the same idea to a smaller set of base keys, often just the letter area plus side columns, and the keyboards often have just four rows.

 A simple 40% keymap has two new layers, reached from two new layer-shift keys.
 Holding one layer key provides navigation, editing, numbers and functions;